cubicap/Jaculus-tools/README.md

     $ jac serial-socket --port <port> --socket <port>

 ### Creating and running TypeScript programs

-Create a new TypeScript project, from the template provided in the `resources` directory.
+Create a new TypeScript project.
+A template project for ESP32 with examples is available on [GitHub](https://github.com/cubicap/Jaculus-esp32/tree/master/ts-examples).

 Compile the project to JavaScript:

-    $ jac build
+    jac build

 The output will be written to the `build` directory.

 Flash the JavaScript program to the device:

-    $ jac flash
+    jac flash

 After flashing, the program will be immediately executed on the device.

-The entry point of the program is the `index.ts` file in the root of the project.
+The entry point of the program is the `index.ts` file at the root of the project.

 ### Creating and running JavaScript programs